rackerlabs/docs-developer-blog/_posts/2019-07-03-oracle-goldengate-microservices.md

    configuration information about your deployments, and allows you to maintain multiple local deployments.

--	By using the service manager, you can start and stop instances, and query deployments and the other services.
+-	By using the service manager, you can start and stop instances and query deployments and the other services.

 #### Administration server